ElliotGarbus/SY300Panel/README.md

 # SY300Panel
-Control the sound creation for the Boss SY300 Guitar Synthesizer  **Updated 12/9/18 and released as V1.0**
+Control the sound creation for the Boss SY300 Guitar Synthesizer  **Updated 2/23/2019 and released as V1.1, added a Windows installer**

+**Download and run 'SY300_Panel_setup.exe' to install**

-**Windows installation directions are at the bottom of this file.**
+**Detailed Windows installation directions are at the bottom of this file.**

 The SY300Panel is an application that puts all of the controls for the wave/pitch, filter/amp and LFO's on one screen.
 The delay in switching between these 3 screens in the Boss Tone Studio was the key motivation for creating this application.